hamishmack1/hems/README.md

 2. Add a control loop/policy to optimisation routine 2.
     1. Satisfy power balance equation.
     2. State of system needs to be carried between days.
 Feed current battery SOC to next time step.
+3. Add function that calculates cost for following scenarios:
+	1. Benchmark (no PV or battery)
+	2. With PV (no battery)